Jordan Peterson serves as an assistant coach, working with the defensive backs under head coach Lance Leipold.

 Peterson received his bachelor’s degree in sport management from Texas A&M in 2009 along with his master’s in education curriculum and instruction in 2010.
 He graduated from Lexington High School in Central Texas, where he earned first-team all-state honors as a defensive back and honorable mention honors as a quarterback his senior year.
 He was named Texas Prep Xtra Central Texas MVP.

-He and his wife Missy have three daughters, Ellie, Emory and Everly.
+He and his wife Missy have three daughters, Ellie, Emery and Everly.

 |THE PETERSON FILE|